cerisara/DragonGoApp/README.md

 * You cannot do anything else for now: no chat, no forum, you can not challenge, create a new game, not even resign.
 Please do all this on the OGS web site for now.
 * OGS uses OAuth2 for authentication: this is a bit constraining and before being able to use DragonGoApp on OGS, you must go, with a real computer browser, on your online-go.com profile and generate an application-specific password.
 Then, you must enter your online-go login with this password in the *Settings* menu of DragonGoApp, and click on the *OGS* button.

+### Quick OGS-startup

+* If you want to play on OGS, you have to download and install the app from (here | http://talc1.loria.fr/users/cerisara/DragonGoApp.apk).
+Note that, because of OGS security restrictions, both the versions distributed from GitHub and F-droid will not be able to connect to OGS !
+* DragonGoApp can download games from both DGS and OGS, so you may enter both credentials (one at a time) for DGS and OGS in the Settings menu, using for instance the first time the button DGS, and the second time the button OGS.
+* You then want to select to which servers DragonGoApp shall try to connect, using the DGS and OGS check-boxes on the "advanced" options (press the button "..." on the top right of the main window to reach the advanced options).
+For example, if you just want to play with OGS, you must check the "OGS" checkbox and uncheck the "DGS" checkbox;
+otherwise, the app will stop at connection time because it can not connect to DGS, and you won't even see your OGS games.

 -------------